Consulting & Fractional Technology Leadership

 Architect-for-hire

 Hands-on system design and implementation.
 Distributed systems, event-driven backends, AI/ML infrastructure, real-time video, IoT.
-I write production code — 10K+ GitHub commits and counting.
+I write production code — 10K+ hand-typed GitHub commits before the AI rush.
+Usually brought in when the problem is harder than it looked — legacy system rescues, performance bottlenecks nobody's traced, architectural decisions with real downstream cost.

 For teams that need a senior engineer who can both design and build the system.